google/ads-api-report-fetcher/README.md

 * `gaarf ads-queries/*.sql` - using OS wildcards expansion
 * `gaarf "ads-queries/*.sql"` - using native wildcards (i.e. passing wildcard into the tool)

+Instead of passing files you can pass commands (currently supported only by NodeJs versions):
+* `validate` - validate Ads credentials (supplied via `--ads-config`).
+* `account-tree` - print an account structure, given an account id (via `--account`) it outputs all children account as a hierarchy.

 Options:
 * `ads-config` - a path to yaml file with config for Google Ads, by default assuming 'google-ads.yaml' in the current folder